 Fund flows are a powerful force that can influence equity returns.
 Investors in the United States have shied away from European equities in recent years and, given the European Union’s general economic weakness, European investors also have been slow to move into equity investments.
 This has left money on the sidelines that has just begun to be redeployed toward Europe.

 Over the past decade, 21% of industry fund flows went toward the Foreign Blend (the majority of which is Europe) and Europe-only equity categories.
-Following a period in 2016 during which investor allocations to these categories were historically low – at less than 13% – 2017 has offered a very different scenario: Funds are flowing back toward European equities at a more-than 30% rate.
+Following a period in 2016 during which investor allocations to these categories were historically low – at less than 13% – 2017 has offered a very different scenario: Funds are flowing back towards European equities at a more-than 30% rate.
 This is a trend we believe could persist.
 Exhibit 4

 Leadership Shift from U.S. to International